 - Do feel pressured or coerced to think a certain way

 In some situations, colleagues may genuinely think the same way about a topic because it’s a more homogeneous workforce – everyone has similar life experiences and perspectives.
 However, this can lead to blind spots – the overlooking of critical insights that colleagues with different backgrounds could otherwise provide.
-This is also why diversity in leadership is especially important, considering it’s the level where consequential decisions are made.

 The warning signs of groupthink